rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 This is a tutorial for building rooftop-media.org version 1.0.
 This version creates a website with a few static pages, and user management.

-*Total estimated time for this tutorial: ADD ESTIMATED TIME*
+*Total estimated time for this tutorial: 1 hour and 15 minutes *

 <br/><br/><br/><br/><br/><br/><br/><br/>